knative/docs/blog/docs/articles/enhancing-the-knative-experience.md

 7. **Conducting Personalized One-on-One Meetings for New Contributors**
 8. **Introducing an Anonymous Feedback Mechanism**

-These recommendations are presented in descending order of implementation priority, with each recommendation accompanied by a suggested implementation plan.
+These recommendations are presented in descending order of implementation priority from most important at the top, with each recommendation accompanied by a suggested implementation plan.
 For detailed insights into each recommendation, please refer to [Recommendations.md](https://github.com/knative/ux/blob/main/user-research/contributor-research/Recommendations.md).

 ### Presentation and Feedback

 Upon concluding the interview analysis, I distilled the key findings and preliminary recommendations and presented them to the UX Working Group on May 16, 2024.
 Subsequently, after receiving feedback during the presentation and on the pull request, I iterated on my findings and recommendations for refinement.

-You can find the final report [here](https://github.com/knative/ux/tree/main/user-research/contributor-research).
+The final report is available [here](https://github.com/knative/ux/tree/main/user-research/contributor-research).
 Any feedback or suggestions on the final report would be greatly appreciated!